Here we share our epoxy floor over tiles guide including what is, what to consider, types of coatings, and how to apply it on tiled shower floors.

 Tiles are put together through grouting.
 Unfortunately, these tile grouts present a challenge when creating a smooth and flat base for the epoxy.

 In such cases, fill the grouts with an epoxy-based filler coat.
-Applying epoxy on an uneven and cracked surface will only magnify its flaws.
+Applying epoxies on an uneven and cracked surface will only magnify its flaws.

 Apply Primer on the Floor

 Depending on how big the floor you need to work on, priming may take hours.
-But doing so before an epoxy coating helps prolong the floor’s lifespan.
-It prevents the epoxy coat from breaking or chipping over time, too.
+However, doing so before a coating application helps prolong the floor’s lifespan.
+It prevents the surface from breaking or chipping over time, too.

-The primer penetrates the base allowing the epoxy to coat the floor with ease.
-When choosing your primer, use a low-viscosity epoxy primer as it blocks moisture from seeping in.
+The primer penetrates the base, allowing the mixture to coat the floor easily.
+When choosing your primer, use a low-viscosity epoxy primer, which blocks moisture from seeping in.

 Types of Epoxy Coatings to Use Over Tiles

-After preparing your base, you are now ready to apply an epoxy coating.
-While there are many options out there, here is a rundown of epoxy coatings that you can apply over your tiles at home.
+After preparing your base, you can apply an epoxy coating.
+While there are many options, here is a rundown of coatings you can apply to your home tiles.

 Metallic Epoxy

-This type of epoxy is a combination of clear epoxy and metallic additives.
-Unlike plain epoxy, metallic epoxy comes in beautiful swirls and unique designs.
+This type is a combination of clear and metallic additives.
+Unlike plain epoxies, metallic epoxy comes in beautiful swirls and unique designs.
 These designs can even mimic rare marbles and other natural stones.

 Bring out your creative side and choose from hundreds of pigments to combine.
 The three-dimensional effect provides for a mesmerizing floor design.
-Metallic epoxy coating can cost between $4.50 and $15 per square foot.
+Metallic coatings can cost between $4.50 and $15 per square foot.

 Epoxy Terrazzo